- Click here to go to the protagonist list.

-- Character Check: Once in a while, Italian writers remember that the only reason Pete isn't a threat is that he gets caught by Mickey early, and when he doesn't he at least turns Mouseton's criminals in his personal gang, depending on how much time he gets without Mickey butting in.
+- Character Check: Once in a while, Italian writers remember that the only reason Pete isn't much of a threat is that he usually gets caught by Mickey early, and when he doesn't he at least turns Mouseton's criminals in his personal gang, depending on how much time he gets without Mickey butting in.
 In the 2018 story "All of This Will Happen Tomorrow" he managed to keep Mickey off his back for three years, and when he was stopped he had just plunged the world into chaos and was literally seconds away from Taking Over The World, while the "Young Mickey" miniseries has his debut on Mouseton's crime scene consist in him, Trudy, and two others commit multiple series of robberies so successful that when he demanded the entire gold reserve of Calisota to stop the governor almost gave up.

 - Les Collaborateurs: Whereas the wartime cartoons of the period showed Pete, for all of his gruffness and brutishness, on the side of the Allies as Donald Duck's commanding officer, the 1943 comic story "On a Secret Mission" showed Pete working with the Nazi agent Von Weasel to try and steal the Americans' new long-range combat plane known as "The Bat" for Nazi Germany.
 His reward in case of success is stated to be 5000 bucks.